aruba/pycentral/README.md

     Obtain the HTTP Request related information from Aruba Central Swagger documentation or [API references](https://developer.arubanetworks.com/aruba-central/reference) page in Aruba Developer Hub.

-4. **Making API call using pycentral sub-modules**: Some API endpoints supported by Aruba Central are implemented as sub-modules in the Python package.
-Refer the following sample script using sub-modules [sample_scripts/pycentral_submodule_sample.py](sample_scripts/pycentral_submodule_sample.py).
+4. **Making API call using pycentral modules**: Some API endpoints supported by Aruba Central are implemented as modules in the Python package.
+Refer the following sample script using modules [sample_scripts/pycentral_module_sample.py](sample_scripts/pycentral_module_sample.py).

-    To obtain a list of implemented sub-modules and its documentation refer the [pycentral module documentation](https://pycentral.readthedocs.io/en/latest/).
+    To obtain a list of implemented modules and its documentation refer the [pycentral module documentation](https://pycentral.readthedocs.io/en/latest/).

 5. **Using pycentral workflows**: Workflows are used to achieve an automation use-case which generally involves multiple API calls or dealing with scale and repetitive tasks with ease.
 Refer the sample script using workflows [sample_scripts/pycentral_workflow_sample.py](sample_scripts/pycentral_workflow_sample.py).